top of page

 Meniscus Tear Treatment: What Actually Works According to the Evidence

 By Dr. Jeffrey Peng, MD · Published March 4, 2026 · 12 min read Watch the Full Video Meniscus tears are among the most common knee injuries, affecting athletes and older adults alike.
 They can cause significant pain and disability in some people, yet in others they produce no symptoms at all.
 This disconnect is one of the main reasons there is so much confusion surrounding meniscus tear treatment — patients often receive conflicting advice from different providers.
-In this a
+As a boar

 Jeffrey Peng MD